 Corrosion Mitigation Strategies in Amine Treatment

 Aside from operational considerations, several mitigation or repair strategies have historically been employed when internal shell loss occurs.
 Some mechanical options include installation of temporary clamps and plugs, vessel section replacement, and application of internal weld overlay.
-The time required for these, together with the Post Weld Heat Treatment (PWHT) required to remove Heat Affected Zones (HAZ) and structural support considerations often demand extended turn around or shutdown schedules and associated production losses.
-Temperature and chemical compatibility limitations have prevented effective use of organic coatings.
+The time required for these, together with the Post Weld Heat Treatment (PWHT) required to remove Heat Affected Zones (HAZ) and structural support considerations often demand extended turnaround or shutdown schedules and associated production losses.
+Temperature and chemical compatibility limitations have prevented the effective use of organic coatings.
 Due to the nature of the sour feed, loss of containment poses a major safety and environmental risk.

 Amine Corrosion Management with the IGS 5xxx HVTS Corrosion Barrier

 IGS has a proven track record approaching 20 years in service experience of stopping internal metal wastage in these critical assets.
 Since 2001 IGS have protected in excess of 80 amine columns for O&G clients all over the world, internally cladding with IGS 5xxx HVTS more than 3000 m² of steel.